 Our new Howard Ash Animal Wellness Center isn’t meant to add competition in the veterinary community.
 We are simply filling a void.
 Meeting an unmet need.
 Our experience and hands-on work in our local communities has made it abundantly clear that there are still too many limited-income pet owners who cannot afford care for their pets.
 And it’s the pets who are suffering.

 We see them at our low-cost clinics grateful for basic care that will stop the itch, the pain or simply keep them healthy.

 We see them surrendered to shelters when their owners can no longer afford them and feel they are out of options.

-We see them as stray cats fending for themselves on the streets unable to stop the endless cycle of unwanted kittens.
+We see them as stray cats suffering and fending for themselves on the streets unable to stop the endless cycle of unwanted kittens.

 We see them through the exhausted eyes of those struggling to make ends meet at rural shelters and rescue groups who are drowning in the cost of medical care.

 At Animal Friends we know we can do better.
 And with the Howard Ash Animal Wellness Center – and the support of the community – we will.

 So whether you are eagerly anticipating our July opening so you can use our expanded low-cost services or you simply want to support a vision that ensures all pets have access to basic care, we encourage you to spread the word about our new Center.
 And, if you are able, please consider a contribution.

 Because as long as there are pets who are unwanted, hungry, sick or simply need a safety net, we know our work is not done.